 Aqueous cleaners, as a form of surfactant or a combined solution, have been used to replace solvent–based degreasers through the last two decades.
-Although it is a safe and effective alternative to solvent degreasers, it creates large amounts of wastewater that is high in oil and grease and potentially RCRA hazardous.
+Although they are a safe and effective alternative to solvent degreasers, they create large amounts of wastewater that are high in oil and grease concentration and potentially RCRA hazardous.
 A typical aqueous bath usually lasts from two to four months, when the buildup of oil in the tank begins to sacrifice product quality.
 Hauling away and replacing the spent cleaner results in a significant operation cost that reduces the bottom line profit.
-Driven by the economic factors, advocacy by the US EPA and similar agencies at the state level, wastewater management through ultrafiltration (UF) has proven to be the most cost-effective technology and has been implemented by many metal working facilities for Cleaner Recycling through the years.
+Driven by economic factors and advocacy by the US EPA and similar agencies at the state level, wastewater management through ultrafiltration (UF) has proven to be the most cost-effective technology and has been implemented by many metal working facilities for Cleaner Recycling through the years.